AditiSoni2707/24BDE0144-Aditi-Soni-AI-Campus-Assistant-Task-2-/README.md

 I have built an Ai Campus assistant using langchain and openai showing three levels 1)Basic LLM interaction 2) RAG  3) Agentic AI using decision making

 In level 1)
-File: app.py
+File: app.py ,
 Its direct interaction with LLM , demonstrates prompt to give response flow

 In level 2)
 File: rag.py
-Data: rules.txt
+,Data: rules.txt
-I have loaded campus rules from an external txt file and ai gets thes answers from the files only
+,I have loaded campus rules from an external txt file and ai gets thes answers from the files only

 In level 3)
 Uses an agentic ai , the agent reasons step by step and safely stops if information is not available

 To Install Dependencies:
-pip install -r requirements.txt
+,  pip install -r requirements.txt

 To Run the Levels:
 python app.py         # Level 1